“How are you?”

 Add a funny detail.

-If the situation you’re in allows you to be funny, you can take “How are you?” as an opportunity to make a joke about your life.
+If the situation allows you to be funny, you can take “How are you?” as an opportunity to make a joke about your life.
 Might as well start off the conversation on a light note!

 - Oh you know, same old same old.
 Still doing the same job and hating every minute of it.